U.S. Army Special Forces Badge

-The United States Army Special Forces Tab is authorized to individuals who are designated by completion of training, military occupation or authorized assignment as Special Forces qualified.
-The Special Forces Branch Insignia established in 1987 is retroactive to 1890.
+Click for larger image The United States Army Special Forces Tab is authorized to individuals who are designated by completion of training, military occupation or authorized assignment as Special Forces qualified.
+The Special Forces Branch Insignia formally established in 1967 (created in 1961) is retroactive to 1890.

 I. DESCRIPTION: Branch Insignia: Two crossed arrows 3/4 inch in height and 1 3/8 inches in width all gold color.

 The Special Forces branch insignia was authorized in 1987 for wear by personnel in the Special Forces branch.
 It was previously authorized in 1984 for wear by enlisted personnel in Career Management Field 18 (Special Operations).
 Originally (from 1890 to 1926), crossed arrows were prescribed for wear by Indian Scouts.
 During World War II, the crossed arrows were worn as collar insignia by officers and enlisted personnel assigned to the First Special Service Force.